-The other day I read that we eat a credit card of plastic a week through micro plastics making their way into our food, and drink.
+The other day, I read that we eat a credit card’s worth of plastic a week through microplastics making their way into our food and drink.
 This really startled me.
 How is it that we are not more informed about the dangers of chemicals sneaking their way into our bodies?
 Isn’t this what the FDA should be doing?

 I’ve learned that the ingredients are listed according to the percentage amount.
-As they are listed, the ingredients towards the bottom have a smaller amounts added in.
-Unfortunately, after reading the first two to three ingredients, I did not recognize any of the other ingredients let alone pronounce them.
-How could we possibly know if the ingredients in our make-up are safe if we aren’t chemists?
+As they are listed, the ingredients towards the bottom have smaller amounts added in.
+Unfortunately, after reading the first two to three ingredients, I did not recognize any of the other ingredients, let alone know how to pronounce them.
+How could we possibly know if the ingredients in our makeup are safe if we aren’t chemists?

 There are several phone apps that you can download to help you check ingredients to find out if they are safe.
-One that I recently tried was Think Dirty.
-After downloading the app on my phone, I searched for ingredients in some of the products that I use.
-The first product I started with was my Cera Ve day cream spf 30.
+Think Dirty was my choice.
+After downloading the app, I searched for ingredients in some of the products that I use.
+The first product was Cera Ve day cream SPF 30.
 In seconds it listed all the ingredients and color-coded them according to how safe they were.
 The ones listed in red being dirty, those listed in yellow as half and half, and then the ingredients listed in green being clean.
 My Cera Ve day cream had one dirty ingredient listed in red – (BHT).
 This app also lets you click on the ingredients, and it will tell you their potential health impacts.

-While you’re shopping for clean makeup, be careful to check the ingredients and do not take for granted that they are safe because the manufacture has labeled them natural or nontoxic.
-We need to be diligent in doing our own research as sometimes labeling is misleading to attract buyers attention.
+While you’re shopping for organic makeup, be careful to check the ingredients yourself.
+Do not take for granted that they are safe because the manufacturer has labeled them natural or nontoxic.
+We need to be diligent in doing our own research as sometimes labeling is misleading to attract buyer’s attention.

-Aside from choosing healthy products for your skincare it is still important to frequently wash your make-up brushes.
+Aside from choosing organic makeup for healthy skin, it is still important to frequently wash your make-up brushes.
 I swish mine around in baby shampoo, rinse thoroughly, and then leave them on a towel to air dry about every three months.

 Many cosmetic companies will offer perks about recycling too.
 For example, Mac Cosmetics offers a free lip gloss, eye shadow, or lipstick with every six containers you return.

-Dr. Whitney Bowe is a board certified dermatologist that I follow on Instagram. https://drwhitneybowe.com/ I started following her after I read her book The Beauty of Dirty Skin.
+Dr. Whitney Bowe is a board-certified dermatologist that I follow on Instagram.
+I started following her after I read her book The Beauty of Dirty Skin.
 When the recent controversy came out about the dangers of sunscreen, she wrote an article about it on her blog.
-If you are not familiar with this study, there are claims that the absorption of chemicals in sunscreen are very unhealthy.
-In her article https://drwhitneybowe.com/is-sunscreen-really-bad-for-your-health/ she explains that the amount of oxybenzone found in sunscreen is not quite the health threat it’s believed to be and further research is still needed.
-After reading her explanation I’m relieved and not afraid to continue using my sunscreen.
-Although I will try to find sunscreens with more natural ingredients.
+If you are not familiar with this study, there are claims that the absorption of chemicals in sunscreen is very unhealthy.
+In her article, she explains that the amount of oxybenzone found in sunscreen is not quite the health threat it’s believed to be, and further research is still needed.
+After reading her explanation, I’m relieved and not afraid to continue using my sunscreen.
+Although, I will try to find sunscreens with more natural ingredients.

-After doing a little homework I’m certain that many of the items in my makeup bag have too many chemicals and need to be replaced.
-I will look for trusted cosmetic brands that are committed to the wellbeing of consumers.
-As with food, I cannot purchase everything organic because that would be very expensive and it’s not in my budget.
-However, I will make an effort to replace the products that I use often with ones that area pure and chemical free.
+After doing a little homework, I’m certain that many of the items in my makeup bag have too many chemicals and need to be replaced.
+I will look for trusted cosmetic brands that are committed to the well-being of consumers.
+As with food, I cannot purchase everything organic because that would be very expensive, and it’s not in my budget.
+However, I will make an effort to replace the products that I often use with ones that are pure and chemical-free.
 We need to know what we are putting onto our skin because it is absorbed into our bodies.
 As it is with food, natural makeup really is a better choice.

-Tata Harper – this line was created after her father-in law was diagnosed with skin cancer and urged to start using non-toxic and chemical free products.
-Her masks, serums and face lotions work beautifully.
+Tata Harper – This line was created after her father-in-law was diagnosed with skin cancer and was urged to start using non-toxic and chemical-free products.
+Her masks, serums, and face lotions work beautifully.

-RMS Beauty – The coconut face wipes smell good and clean your skin without any harmful ingredients.
+RMS Beauty – The face wipes smell good and clean your skin without any harmful ingredients.
 Their highlighter is also a favorite to provide you with a little natural glow.
-Their products are non-gmo, soy free, and cruelty free
+Their products are non-GMO, soy-free, and cruelty-free.

-Eminence – This luxurious skin care line is all organic.
+Eminence – This luxurious skincare line is all organic.
 It is made in Budapest on a certified organic farm.
-The tropical vanilla day cream also has an spf 32.
-A little on the pricey side but the website claims to plant a tree for every product sold.
+The tropical vanilla day cream also has an SPF 40.
+A little on the pricey side, but the website claims to plant a tree for every product sold.